adoriasoft/polkadot-cosmos-docs/description.md

 - `app_version` - unnecessary for Substrate at this stage.

+### BABE and AURA
+The current version of node supports both BABE and AURA consensuses, but only one can be used by one node.
+The consensus is chosen according to the feature (`--features "std aura"` or `--features "std babe"`) used during node initialization.

 ## Pallet subscription
 Subscription mechanism allows other pallets to expand the `check_tx` and `deliver_tx` logic.
+This approach is similar to the `SessionManager` and `OneSessionHandler` interactions.
+The trait `SubscriptionManager` contains two methods: `on_check_tx` and `on_deliver_tx` that are called after the corresponding methods of the abci pallet.

 ## Demo application
 To demonstrate the correct work of our module, we chose a simple Cosmos SDK-based application "Nameservice": [tutorial](https://tutorials.cosmos.network/nameservice/tutorial/00-intro.html), [source code](https://github.com/cosmos/sdk-tutorials/tree/master/nameservice) .
 Brief changes have been made in the code to launch the application with a newer version of Cosmos SDK, [updated version](https://github.com/adoriasoft/cosmos-sdk/tree/feature/add_nameservice).

 ## Versions
-Substrate - rc6
+Substrate - v2.
 Cosmos SDK - master branch on commit [89097a0](https://github.com/adoriasoft/cosmos-sdk/commit/89097a00d7f6d6339c377f6c87bea8fa5068d125).